The Complexity Classes of Hamming Distance Recoverable Robust Problems: Classes of Recoverable Robust Problems

+It follows that the concatenation of two strongly modular universe gadget reductions fulfill the pre-image uniqueness and strong modularity.
+Furthermore, the concatenation of a weakly modular gadget reduction with a strongly modular gadget reduction (independent of the order of concatenation) results in a reduction that is pre-image unique and fulfills weak modularity. \end{proof}

-Furthermore, the solution size function has to adhere to the modularity of the universe gadget reduction.
+Furthermore, the solution size function adheres to the modularity of the universe gadget reduction.

-\begin{lemma} The solution size function is modular.
+\begin{lemma} The solution size function adheres to modularity.
 In other words, let $(L, C)$ and $(L', C')$ be instances of \sat{} with $L' \subseteq L$ and $C' \subseteq C$.
-Furthermore, let $f$ be a reduction from \sat{} to $P_B$ such that $f(L',C')$ results form $f(L,C)$ by modularity.
-Then, \begin{longversion}
+Furthermore, let $f$ be a universe gadget reduction from \sat{} to $P_B$ such that $f(L',C')$ results from $f(L,C)$ by removing the corresponding gadgets.
+Then,